influxdata/docs-v2/content/flux/v0.x/join-data/_index.md

 weight: 8
 ---

-The Flux [`join` package](/flux/v0.x/stdlib/join/) lets you perform inner, left outer, right outer, and full outer joins.
-Each join method combines from both input streams in a different way.
-Learn how to use the `join` package to join two data sets with common values.
+Use the Flux [`join` package](/flux/v0.x/stdlib/join/) to join two data sets based on common values.

-The `join` package supports the following join methods:
+Learn how to use the `join` package to join two data sets using the following join methods:

 {{< flex >}}
 {{< flex-content "quarter" >}}